 Once upon a time there was a very rich man.
 Like many self-made men he had got where he was by focussing closely on his own interests.
 If costs or corners needed to be cut he would cut them, regardless of the consequences to anyone else.
 His ruthless exploitation led him to amass a considerable fortune which he stashed in a number of different tax havens.
 Most of this, he was amazed to find out from his lawyers, was entirely legal but, not satisfied, he’d started in dabbling in schemes that were borderline, to say the least.
 The tax authorities in his own country were catching up with him and it was provident to spend a few years abroad to ensure that he no longer qualified as resident for tax purposes.

 The second advisor only(!) had 2 million pounds so had to be more modest.
 He took over a boutique fast food restaurant that specialised in locally sourced organic burgers.
 He soon realised that he could buy much cheaper meat from factory farms on the international market.
 They fed their cattle on cheap soya from farms in what had once been the Amazon rain forest.
 The advisor only ever employed 16 and 17 year olds in his restaurant as the legal minimum wage for them was considerably lower than for anyone older.
 He outsourced his deliveries to “sub-contractors” which meant he didn’t even need to pay them that much.
 Again the money rolled in.
-He doubled the original stake even given the huge salary that he paid to himself and his wife who he “employed” as company administrator.
+He doubled the original stake even given the huge salaries that he paid to himself and his wife who he “employed” as company administrator.

 The final advisor was different, he’d never liked his master’s business methods.
 He’d been disgusted by them but, coming from a poor background, had little choice but to carry on to keep his employment.
 Had he once given a hint to his master of what he truly felt he would have been dismissed immediately.
 Here was an opportunity.
 He was his own man while his master was away.
 He’d earned well over recent years and could actually afford to do nothing for a while if he didn’t want to.